German output rises moderately as industry recovers

 Figures last week had shown domestic orders for capital goods jumping 4.4 percent, which the Economy Ministry said set the stage for a revival in investments.
 Industry orders rose 2.3 percent overall in February.

-The BDI said a pickup in investments, which had been in contraction for five quarters, was crucial for economic recovery this year, while the steel lobby said the biggest risk remained the euro zone crisis.
+Germany’s BDI industry lobby group also said on Monday a pickup in investments, which had been in contraction for five quarters, was crucial for economic recovery this year.

-The problems with Cyprus had already weighed on German business sentiment, which dropped in March, and worries over Italy could dampen morale in the long-term, the head of the steel lobby, Hans Juergen Kerkhoff, said.

-“Without a return of confidence there will be no rebound in capital goods and therefore also not in the outlook for the steel industry,” he said, reiterating his association’s estimate for steel output to rise minimally to 43 million metric tons (47 million tons) this year, still well below levels of five years ago.
+“We don’t just want to deliver top products to the world, we also have to make sure that more is invested once again in Germany’s industry,” said BDI chief Ulrich Grillo, noting that economic policy needed to support this.

 With federal elections looming in September, the BDI’s Grillo warned against some of the center-left opposition’s policy proposals such as raising inheritance tax or introducing a wealth tax, which he said would weigh on the industrial sector.